rlasjunies/sudoku/src/services/store/readme.md

 ## create the store

-## create as many actions / mutator as needed
+## create as many actions / reducer as needed

 > more granular are the actions better will be the solution